johnwcowan/r7rs-spec/spec/r7rs.md

 no reasonably close inexact equivalent (in the sense of =), then a violation of an implementation restriction may be reported.

-The procedure exact returns an exact representation of $z$.
+The procedure exact returns an exact representation of *z*.
 The value returned is the exact number that is numerically closest to the argument.
 For exact arguments, the result is the same as the argument.
 For inexact non-integral real arguments, the implementation may return a